eredden/Veeder-Root-TLS-Socket-Library/README.md

 Review the "VEEDER - ROOT SERIAL INTERFACE MANUAL for TLS-300 and TLS-350 UST Monitoring Systems and TLS-350R Environmental & Inventory Management System" manual for information about how this response data is structured for each function.

-# Using the TLS Client
+# Using the ATG Client

-You can also use the client.py file that I created for this library to interact with the TLS systems manually, similar to how you would with systems through Telnet, SSH, or Putty.
+You can also use the client.py file that I created for this library to interact with the automatic tank gauge systems manually, similar to how you would with systems through Telnet, SSH, or Putty.

 **Script:**